Darrius Heyward-Bey: 2017

-Heyward-Bey got his first touch of the season on offense in Week 4 against the Baltimore Ravens, carrying the ball on a reverse for 3 yards.
+Heyward-Bey got his first touch of the season on offense in Week 4 against the Baltimore Ravens, carrying the ball on a reverse for three yards.
 He earned his first passing target and reception in Week 7 against the Cincinnati Bengals on a fake punt when he and teammate Robert Golden connected for 44 yards.

-In Week 17 against the Browns, Heyward-Bey scored a 29-yard rushing touchdown on a reverse.
+In Week 17 against the Cleveland Browns, Heyward-Bey scored a 29-yard rushing touchdown on a reverse.

-He finished the 2017 season with 2 receptions for 47 yards.
+Heyward-Bey finished the 2017 season with two receptions for 47 yards.
+In addition, he contributed on special teams.

 2018

-Heyward-Bey appeared in 14 games for the Steelers in 2018, making 2 starts.
-He finished the season with 1 reception for 9 yards and 1 carry for -7 yards.
+Heyward-Bey appeared in 14 games for the Steelers in 2018, making two starts.
+He finished the season with one reception for 9 yards and played a role in special teams.
 The Steelers elected not to re-sign Heyward-Bey following the 2018 season.

-He finished his Steelers career with 72 regular season games played, starting in 7 of those games, and making 33 receptions for 517 yards and 4 touchdowns.
-He also carried on 4 rushing attempts for 85 yards and 2 touchdowns.
-In addition, he appeared in 7 playoff games for the Steelers, starting in 2 of those games and making 4 receptions for 80 yards.
+Personal life

+Heyward-Bey's mother, Vivian, a certified accountant, has helped him save much of his career earnings, despite the majority of it having been his rookie deal in 2007.